Scanned in 2026, Filed Under 2026

 Edit the Dates by Hand in Google Photos

-- Click More (the three-dot menu) at the top, then Edit date & time.
+- Click More (the three-dot menu), then Edit date & time[1].

-- With several photos selected, choose Shift dates & times (keeps the gaps between photos and moves them together) or Set one date & time (stamps every selected photo the same)[1].
+- Choose Shift dates & times (keeps the gaps between photos) or Set one date & time (same date for all)[1].

-The catch, in Google's own words: “When you change the date and time of your photo, the edited date and time displays in Google Photos.
+The catch, in Google's own words: “the edited date and time displays in Google Photos.
 But if you share the photo to other apps or download it, the photo may show the original date and time saved by your camera.”[1]
-Your files still carry the wrong date — the fix evaporates the day you download your library, switch apps, or restore a backup.
+Download your library, switch apps, or restore a backup, and the wrong dates come back.

 Fix #2 · the DIY route